 These initiatives need to be prioritised to meet existing healthcare gaps and improve community services that will alleviate pressure on Cairns Hospital.
 These initiatives have been selected as they represent service gaps where there are no alternatives to acute hospital care, and where a hospital is often not the right setting for the type of care required.

-The Cairns Hospital supports an estimated resident population of 259,000 and regularly provides acute medical services for residents of the Cape York and Torres Strait Islands regions (population of 27 928).
-Combined with estimated population growth of 1.1% (compound annual growth rate) per annum, and an ageing population, it is estimated that by 2026 an additional 27,643 people will reside in the catchment area with close to one in five residents being over 65.
+The Cairns Hospital supports an estimated resident population of 259,000 and regularly provides acute medical services for residents of the Cape York and Torres Strait Islands regions (population of 27,928).
+Combined with estimated population growth of 1.1% (compound annual growth rate) per annum and an ageing population, it is estimated that by 2026 an additional 27,643 people will reside in the catchment area with close to one in five residents aged over 65.

 The Cairns Hospital continues to see increased demand on its Emergency Department.
 In 2019-2020 there were 71,690 presentations to the Cairns Hospital Emergency Department, averaging 211 patients per day (a 4% increase on the previous year).
 From November 2020 to April 2021, there was further increased pressure on the ED with an average of 232 patients presenting each day.
-Historically, 30% of emergency patients are tourists or people who live outside Cairns, in rural and remote areas.
+Historically, 30% of emergency patients are tourists or people who live in rural and remote areas outside Cairns.

 Cairns and Hinterland Hospital and Health Service (CHHHS) provides health services across the continuum of care to some of the most remote communities in Queensland and strives to meet the unique health needs of the largest and most diverse Aboriginal and Torres Strait Islander population in the state.
 A funding injection into the five identified health priorities will see benefits for the region, whilst also resulting in reduced pressure on Cairns Hospital, enabling the community to receive health care where they need it.